Ensemble reliability and the signal-to-noise paradox in ECMWF subseasonal forecasts: Calibrated daily mean forecasts

 \subsection{Direct calibration of circulation indices}

-This section evaluates the reliability and signal-to-noise characteristics of daily mean NAO, PNA, and PVORTEX indices after application of the unbiased member-by-member calibration described in section \ref{section:statistics}, which simultaneously enforces the climatological reliability and ensemble variance reliability criteria.
+This section evaluates the reliability and signal-to-noise characteristics of daily mean NAO, PNA, and PVORTEX indices from our Tco319 large-ensemble reforecasts after application of an unbiased member-by-member calibration, which simultaneously enforces the climatological reliability and ensemble variance reliability criteria described in section \ref{section:statistics}.
 The estimated calibration parameters $\alpha$ and $\beta$ modify the ensemble mean (i.e. the predictable \textit{signal}) and perturbations from the ensemble mean (i.e. the unpredictable \textit{noise}), respectively.
 Parameters are estimated separately for each lead time and start month.
 We do not make any separation between training and verification data when estimating calibration parameters as the intention is to understand the statistical properties of this set of reforecasts rather than optimise the skill of a real-time forecast system.